 Here’s a bit of Taylor’s story in her own words …

 “Like so many other people in our gym, I guess you could say my CrossFit journey first started when I met Darrick and BeckyJo.
 I’d always been mildly active.
 I was a cheerleader in high school and did random fitness-y things here and there but nothing ever really stuck because it was all boring to me.

 Anyway, cue us moving into our new house on Beacon Hill about 3.5 years ago.
 Our nice neighbors brought by a really nice bottle of champagne and left a really sweet note.
 I gave them a call and we started hanging out.
 They never actually mentioned CrossFit or the gym (doesn’t that break the first rule of CrossFit?) and one day I straight up asked BeckyJo how she got so ripped.
-Cue a small CrossFit convo.
+She told me all about CrossFit, her diet and the bcaa optimum nutrition supplement she takes.
+The conversation inspired me to become fitter and healthier.
 Then I met some more people from the gym (hi Jenny Whelan!) and knew I’d like it there.
 So I guess you could say that the people sucked me in before I got addicted to actually being there.

 That’s how I got myself into the gym but why did I choose to change my eating habits/lose weight?
 Initially it was just because I wanted a pull-up.
 So I lost some weight, got a pull-up and still wasn’t happy so I kept going.
 I started powerlifting and eventually became a CrossFit coach.